canfar/openstack-sandbox/CANFAR_Services_OpenStack.md

 ```$ nova flavor-access-add <flavor-id> <project-id>```

 This would allow us to generate flavors that don't interfere with other users of a given OpenStack cloud.
 See http://docs.openstack.org/admin-guide-cloud/content/customize-flavors.html.

+For batch processing, the flavors defined on OpenStack clouds will define the requirements for Nimbus.
+Question: could Cloud Scheduler actually force the fine-grained requirements on VMStorage, VMMemory, VMCores to Nimbus clouds instead of the user?

 ### Ephemeral storage and the /staging partition